Board of Directors

 The best surprise about this town was the Marsh Street Centre.
 This Centre represents life, community and fun for all.
 Jan feels privileged to be able to serve on its board and continue its legacy and gift to the town!

 Anthony (Tony) Traversa is a resident of Thornbury.
 He and his wife Julie first came to the area in 1993 and immediately fell in love with it.
 They are very proud to call The Blue Mountains home.

 Tony joined the Marsh Street Centre Board of Directors in January 2018.
 He brings with him extensive board and professional experience in the not for profit sector.
-In addition, Tony is a Certified Financial Planner and Insurance Advisor and operates a local Co-operators agency.
+In addition, Tony worked professionally as a Certified Financial Planner prior to his retirement is 2019.

 Tony places great importance on volunteering and derives tremendous satisfaction from helping others.
 He is a passionate supporter of local music and the arts and believes they play a vital role in our community.
 Tony is delighted to have the opportunity to serve as a member of the Marsh Street Centre Board of Directors.